adrianbarwicki/angular-md-flex-demo/README.md

 ### NOT OK: test5.html
 Fixed flex containers in fixed flex containers.
 Their height are based on screen size, not on parent size.
 Same with test3.html.

-***OK: test5-noflex.html***
+### Partly OK: test5-noflex.html
-We use explicit styles for heights in % and it has the correct behaviaur.
+We use explicit styles for heights in % and it shows the correct behaviaur.
-Minus of this approach: Grow / shrink not possible
+Minus of this approach: Grow / shrink not possible.

-***OK: test6.html***
-Grow containers have always layout specifed.
+### OK: test6.html
 Fixed flex % is replaced with css rules.

+*** Works across Safari and Chrome browsers. ***

+Due to test6.html we ***heuristically*** propose the following:

+1. Use style="height:x%" for flex="x" in column layouts
+2. Use style="width:x%" for flex="x" in row layouts

+We will use this approch in the following scenarios.

 ***OK: test8.html***
 Grow containers have always layout specifed.
 Fixed flex % is replaced with css rules, same with test6.html but with 3 containers of fixed % height.